Endangered-Wildlife/Endangered-Wildlife.github.io/docs/clear.md

 Writing clear Python code requires several key considerations that make your code readable, maintainable, and efficient:

+!!! note
+    This is a note!

+!!! warning
+    This is a warning!

 1. **Follow PEP 8 Guidelines**:
    - PEP 8 is the official style guide for Python.
 It covers everything from indentation to naming conventions, ensuring consistent code structure.
 For example:
      - Use 4 spaces per indentation level.